pauldps/gfa-users/README.md

 * Allow configuration of Datastore options, such as kind, namespace, and attribute names.
 * Allow configuration of client-session options.
 * Allow handlers to be called separately, allowing one Google Function to be created for each (good for monitoring).
+* Support other data stores (like MySQL).
+* Support other password hashing libraries.

 ## Usage

-Refer to the Roadmap to see which features are currently implemented.
+Refer to the Roadmap above to see which features are currently implemented.

 ### User Sign In